Roatan's Reef House Resort

 The Reef House is a small, family-owned resort, which was originally started in the 60's as a fishing lodge.
 Why do so many guests come back to the Reef House time and time again?
 The Reef House is one of Roatan's premier dive operators.
 The Reef House is a small privately held resort on the southern coast of Roatan.
 The Reef House is located in the town of Oak Ridge on the east end of Roatan.
 Accessible only by water taxi, the Reef House is removed from the tourist trappings and large crowds.

-The Reef around the House
+The area around the House

+To get to the Reef House you'll need to travel on a water taxi through Oakridge.
 The reef around the Reef House is among the healthiest on Roatan.
 The resort caters to the individual needs of a variety of guest.
 Resort rooms are in high demand year round, but the resort somehow manages to accommodate groups and individuals alike.

 "Originally a fishing lodge, and now a world-class Scuba Operation.
 The Reef House is a must see on any trip."